Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.This script adds execution permision
 8.This script gives permissions to other users, with restrictios on group and owner 9.This script sets the mode of the file hello
-10.This script sets the modeexactly as the file hello
+10.This script sets the modeexactly as the file hello 11.This script executes permissions to all subdirectories